-- . pays dividends to investors of at least 90% of its taxable income; - avoids the "double taxation" treatment of income that generally results from investments in a corporation because a REIT is not generally subject to federal corporate income taxes on its net income, provided certain income tax requirements are satisfied; - combines the capital of many investors to acquire or provide financing for real estate properties; and - offers the benefit of a diversified real estate portfolio under professional management.
+- pays dividends to investors of at least 95% of its taxable income each year for years prior to 2001 and 90% of its taxable income for all future years beginning with the year 2001; - avoids the "double taxation" treatment of income that generally results from investments in a corporation because a REIT is not generally subject to federal corporate income taxes on its net income, provided certain income tax requirements are satisfied; - combines the capital of many investors to acquire or provide financing for real estate properties; and - offers the benefit of a diversified real estate portfolio under professional management.

-- Q: What is Wells Real Estate Investment Trust, Inc.? - A: Our REIT is structured as a Maryland corporation formed in 1997 to acquire commercial real estate properties such as high grade office buildings and lease them on a triple-net basis to companies that typically have a net worth in excess of \$100,000,000.
+- What is Wells Real Estate Investment Trust, Inc.? - Our REIT was formed in 1997 as a Maryland corporation to acquire commercial real estate properties such as high grade office buildings and lease them on a triple-net basis to companies that typically have a net worth in excess of \$100,000,000.

-- Q: Who will choose which real estate properties to invest in? - A: Wells Capital, Inc. (Wells Capital) is our advisor and makes recommendations on all property acquisitions to our board of directors.
+- Who will choose which real estate properties to invest in? - Wells Capital, Inc. (Wells Capital) is our advisor and makes Α: recommendations on all property acquisitions to our board of directors.
 Our board of directors must approve all of our acquisitions.

-- Q: Who is Wells Capital? - A: Wells Capital is a Georgia corporation formed in 1984.
+- Who is Wells Capital?
+0: - Wells Capital is a Georgia corporation formed in 1984.
 As of September 30, 2000, Wells Capital had sponsored public real estate programs which have raised in excess of \$567,927,422 from approximately 32,868 investors and which own and operate a total of 52 commercial real estate properties.

-- Q: Does Wells Capital use any specific criteria when selecting a potential property acquisition? - A: Yes.
+- Does Wells Capital use any specific criteria when selecting a potential 0: property acquisition? - Yes.
 Wells Capital generally seeks to acquire office buildings located in densely populated suburban markets leased to large corporations on a triple-net basis.
 Typically, each of our corporate tenants have a net worth in excess of \$100,000,000.
-Current tenants of public real estate programs sponsored by Wells Capital include The Coca-Cola Company, Motorola,

-Fairchild Technologies, Siemens Automotive, IBM, Dial Corporation and PricewaterhouseCoopers.
+Current tenants of public real estate programs sponsored by Wells Capital include The Coca-Cola Company, Motorola, Fairchild Technologies, Siemens Automotive, PricewaterhouseCoopers, IBM, and Dial Corporation.

-- Q. Do you currently own any real estate properties? - A. Yes.
-As of the date of this prospectus, our REIT has acquired and owns interests in 27 real estate properties.
+- Do you currently own any real estate properties? - Yes.
+As of the date of this prospectus, our REIT has acquired and owns interests in 26 real estate properties.